 - Search your server and error logs for the user agent string

 GomezAgentto find requests from our nodes at the time of the errors.
 You may find issues that prevented or delayed serving the object.

 - Check your server metrics at the time of the failed tests for high CPU usage, high memory usage, number of sessions, etc. If the metric values are too high, you may need to change the site configuration or add server capacity.

 You can request a trial of Dynatrace AppMon and User Experience Management (UEM) to gather very detailed performance monitoring data for future incidents.

 Check node IP addresses

-The IP addresses of our public Backbone nodes (the locations from which Dynatrace Synthetic runs the tests) are listed in the Dynatrace Portal under the Node Manager.
+The IP addresses of our public Backbone nodes (the locations from which Synthetic Classic runs the tests) are listed in the Synthetic Classic Portal under the Node Manager.
 The IP addresses are static; they don't change.
 If your site requires white-listed IP addresses, you will need to add the address of each node that is running your tests.

 Step 4: Open a Support ticket to check the node metrics

 If the preceding steps don't identify and resolve the test issues, open a Support ticket.
 Contact your Dynatrace Guardian, or open the Support ticket through the Support page.
 Ask the Guardian or Support team to check whether the nodes that are experiencing test issues are functioning within their performance thresholds.

 If the test is failing because of timeout errors, you can increase the timeout limits as a workaround.